SeanNaren/warp-ctc/README.md

 # PyTorch bindings for Warp-ctc built with VS2017

 This is an extension onto the original repo found [here](https://github.com/baidu-research/warp-ctc).
 This is a branch for Visual Studio 2017 building, with the errors fixed while installing from pytorch_bindings branch.
-The installation has been successfully performed in the following environment:
+The installation has been successfully performed in the following environments:
 >Win10 cuda10.1 anaconda3 python3.7 pytorch1.0 vs2017

+>Win7 cuda9.0 anaconda3 pytorch3.7 pytorch1.0 vs2015

 Most of our modifications follow [amberblade's](https://github.com/amberblade/warp-ctc) (It is a Windows compatible version of [SeanNaren's work](https://github.com/SeanNaren/warp-ctc), but cannot work with pytorch1.0).
 In case you should modify it yourself, all the necessary modifications can be viewed in the commit [fix errors in vs2017 building](https://github.com/hzli-ucas/warp-ctc/commit/a19202c399b8e40adc96739df946d3bdb26eefac).
 You can also refer to "Specific Modifications" for all the modifications and the error messages that would have be encountered during the installation without the modifications.